seclemens/Porechop/README.md

   --custom_adapter START_ADAPTER END_ADAPTER NAME
                                  specify custom adapter consisting of start-adapter; end-adapter and a name.

   --correct_read_direction       tries to correct read direction for reverse reads.
-[ONLY IF custom_adapter name ends in 'rev']
+[ONLY IF custom_adapter name ends in 'reverse' and does not work for sequences containing middle adapters]

   --trimmed_only                 using this option discards all reads that were not trimmed